jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 foo( 5, 10 );
 ```

 The major difference is that executing a generator, like `foo(5,10)` doesn't actually run the code in the generator.
-Instead, it produces an iterator which will control the generator to execute its code.
+Instead, it produces an iterator that will control the generator to execute its code.

-We'll come back to this a few sections from now, but briefly:
+We'll come back to this later in "Iterator Control," but briefly:

 ```js
 function *foo() {